Ben Chastain: A Window of Creativity

 Rohnert Park — When Ben Chastain started working for a window shutter company at the age of 20, he had no idea he was embarking on a lifelong career.
 “I just needed a job,” he recounts.
 “I didn’t have any expectations as to where it would lead, but as it turned out, I completely fell in love with this industry.
 I went on to start my own shutter manufacturing business, and after a couple of decades, I sold that business and partnered with Duane at Creative Window Fashions, Inc., which gave me a chance to expand from shutters to the full range of window coverings.”

-Today, as vice president of Creative Window Fashions, Ben says his favorite part of his job is making a big impact with a seemingly minor touch.
+Today, as CEO of Creative Window Fashions, Ben says his favorite part of his job is making a big impact with a seemingly minor touch.
 “Most people don’t realize how important window treatments are for the look and design of their homes.
 It’s just as crucial as painting and decorating in terms of tying together a home’s aesthetics, so it’s very satisfying to see the effect of our work when we’re finished.”

 Originally from Wichita, Kansas, Ben came to California at the age of 10, where he spent his adolescent years in Lake Tahoe before moving to the North Bay.
 As a resident of Santa Rosa, he expresses his appreciation for the diverse local landscape.
 “Living here, you’re within an hour of the ocean, the redwoods, the Wine Country and San Francisco,” he says.
 “Plus, having grown up in a rural setting, Santa Rosa is just the right size for me.
 There’s access to everything you might need, but it still has a small town feel.”